AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 Investigations so far:
  * Removing `-1` fixes the issue
- * Using `volatile* to keep the load but remove the store fixes the issue`
+ * Using `volatile*` to keep the load but remove the store fixes the issue.
  * Doing `out[id] = &in[offset-1] - &in` gives the correct offset
  * Generating logical memory model spirv from than physical addressing SPIRV gives the correct result in clvk